• Skip to primary navigation

 The first time I made pickled red onions was for my daughter’s birthday party right after we moved into our new house (seriously, two weeks after).
 We did a taco bar with all the fixings.
 I made Cheesy Baked Corn with Bacon and Jalapeño, Homemade Refried Beans, Cilantro Lime Rice, from-scratch Margaritas, and two kinds of salsa: Restaurant Style Salsa and Chipotle Salsa.
 And of course guacamole!

-On a whim, I decided to make these easy no cook onions.
-Pickled red onions are great on almost any Mexican dish and tacos are no exception.
+On a whim, I decided to make pickled red onions.
+They are great on almost any Mexican dish and tacos are no exception.
 I was amazed at how quickly they disappeared!
 Faster than the cheese!
 Not faster than the margaritas though.

 Now when you open my fridge, you’ll often see a jar of pickled onions right alongside the salsa, ketchup and mustard.
 Once you learn how to make them, I bet they’ll always be in your fridge, too.